lnr0626/atacama/README.md

         - I am on version 6.10.0 (this is the latest LTS as of 2017-02-26)
     - [Yarn](https://yarnpkg.com/en/docs/install)
 2. Clone the project
-3. Run `yarn global add babel-cli`
+3. Run `yarn global add babel-cli flow-bin`
-    - This command globally install babel-clie so that nodemon will work
+    - This command globally install babel-cli and flow
     - If you're on osx or linux, you may need to run this command using sudo because of how node handles globally installed packages.
 If you're not comfortable doing this, this step is not required, it just provides some convenience